aqiluqman/calculate-me/README.md

 │
 │── package.json    # Required dependencies
 ```
+_Note: The .env file and certificates are committed for convenience to run this project._

 ## 🔑 Environment Variables

 The application uses the following environment variables.
 The `.env` file is already included in the `backend/` directory.